webpack/webpack.js.org/src/content/guides/asset-management.md

 ## Loading Images

 So now we're pulling in our CSS, but what about our images like backgrounds and icons?
-Using the [file-loader](/loaders/file-loader) we can easily incorporate those in our system as well:
+Using the [file-loader](/loaders/file-loader) we can incorporate those in our system as well:

 ``` bash
 npm install --save-dev file-loader